-Solar powered trains – the world’s first 100% solar powered train began operating at Byron Bay, New South Wales, in December 2017.
+The world’s first 100% solar powered train began operating at Byron Bay, New South Wales, in December 2017.

 In Europe, Bankset Energy Corporation is trialling a system of solar panels that clip over railway sleepers and produce 200Mw of electricity for every 1000km of track.
 The electricity generated would be used for overhead powerlines for trains, as well as feeding power to nearby business and residences.
 The company predicts that trains and rail will be 100% powered by solar energy and batteries in the near future.

-Hydrogen trains – the German and UK governments have invested in hydrogen trains as part of their efforts to combat air pollution.
+The German and UK governments have invested in hydrogen trains as part of their efforts to combat air pollution.

 In September 2018, two hydrogen fuel cell powered trains took their first passengers on a 100km route in northern Germany.
 Emitting only steam and water condensation, the hydrogen powered trains perform similarly to their diesel rivals, comfortably cruising at 140km/h with a 1000km range and accommodation for 300 passengers.